-The British tide gauges at Aberdeen and Immingham have already been used in several previous studies (Gönnert, 2003), sometimes alongside additional tide gauges on the British coast (Koopmann, 1962).
-The height of the external surge at the Aberdeen tide gauge was used as a proxy for the height during its entrance into the North Sea (Bruss et al., 2011; Ganske et al., 2018), while Immingham is close to the location where most external surges reach their maximum height.
-The model of Bork and Müller-Navarra (2005) determines the maximum height to occur at the estuary The Wash, about 55 km south of the Humber estuary, which coincides with the location of the maximum tidal range on the eastern British coast (ABPmer, 2008).
+- The British tide gauges at Aberdeen and Immingham have already been used in several previous studies (Gönnert, 2003), sometimes alongside additional tide gauges on the British coast (Koopmann, 1962).
+At Aberdeen tide gauge, the height of the external surge closely resembles that of the surge action when entering the North SeaThe height of the external surge at the Aberdeen tide gauge was used as a proxy for the height during its entrance into the North Sea and has been used as a proxy for the initial height of the external surge (Bruss et al., 2011; Ganske et al., 2018), while Immingham is close to the location where most external surges reach their maximum height.
+The model of Bork and Müller-Navarra (2005) determines the maximum height to occur at the estuary The Wash, about 55 km south of the Humber estuary, which coincides with the location - 150 maximum height to occur at the estuary The Wash, about 55 km south of the Humber estuary, which coincides with the location of the maximum tidal range on the eastern British coast (ABPmer, 2008).
 However, the Immingham tide gauge provides more comprehensive data and shows only small difference to tidal ranges in The Wash.
 Hence, these first two tide gauges can be assumed to be representative of important characteristics of external surges.
-The tide gauge in Cuxhaven has been regularly used as reference tide gauge in German coastal protection considerations as it provides a continuous data series (continuous record is available since 1918, tidal high and low waters since 1843) and is influenced neither by barriers like the East Frisian Islands nor by the Elbe estuary fluxes.
+The tide gauge in Cuxhaven has been regularly used as reference tide gauge in German coastal protection considerations as it provides a continuous data series (continuous

+- 155 record is available since 1918, earlier data available for specific eventstidal high and low waters since 1843), which is nearly undisturbed (e.g. by man-made impacts), and is influenced neither by barriers like the East Frisian Islands nor by the Elbe estuary fluxes.
 These three tide gauges have also been used in the study by Gönnert (2003), which serves as a benchmark for the present study.
-Additionally, the present study uses the tide gauge "Texel Noordzee" (hereafter called Texel) because it is located in almost even distance to Immingham and Cuxhaven and can thus supplement information about the propagation of external surges after they reached their maximum height near Immingham.
-Water levels at these tide gauges are influenced by the local bathymetry, such as their position in an estuary or harbour basins, or man-made structures like breakwaters (Spencer et al., 2015; Serafin et al., 2019).
+Additionally, the present study uses the tide gauge at-"Texel Noordzee" (hereafter called Texel) because it is located in almost even distance to Immingham and Cuxhaven and can thus supplement information about the propagation - 160 of external surges after they reached their maximum height near Immingham.
+Water levels at these tide gauges are influenced by the local bathymetry, likesuch as their position in an estuary or harbour basins, or man-made structures like breakwaters (Spencer et al., 2015; Serafin et al., 2019).
 Still, these tide gauges are used in the herein conducted study as they cover the desired timespan, maintain comparability and quantify the effects of external surges on coastal areas, which is the main focus of this study.
-Inaccuracies in the height of the external surge due to variations of density (Mehra et al., 2009) and runoff in the estuary (Müller-Navarra and Bork, 2011) fall within the general uncertainties of the study e.g. due to the calculation of astronomical tides.
+Inaccuracies in the height of the external surge due to variations of density (Mehra et al., 2009) and runoff in the - 165 estuary (Müller-Navarra and Bork, 2011) fall within the general uncertainties of the study e.g. due to the calculation of astronomical tides.